Save 20% on Gleim EA Review!

 1. Mixed Review on Practice Questions

-I have come across two comments on the practice questions begin too easy, and study plans thrown into chaos because people had to spend extra time on supplementary practices.
+I have come across two comments regarding the practice questions begin too easy, and as a result, study plans were thrown into chaos because people had to spend extra time on supplementary practice.
+However, I wouldn’t choose PassKey if you’re not a semi-tax expert already.
+If you’re trying to learn all the tax laws and rules for the first time, and/or you are not good at taking standardized tests, then PassKey may not be for you.

 Also, I can only estimate the number of practice questions but I believe the total number of questions, even with the workbook, is considerably lower than most online courses.